jet-net/JetNet/paper.md

 ## Future Work

 Future work will expand the package to additional dataset loaders, including detector-level data, and different machine learning backends such as JAX [@jax2018github].
-Improvements to the performance, such as optional lazy loading of large datasets, are also planned, as well as community challenges similar to @Kasieczka_2021 facilitated by `JetNet`.
+Improvements to the performance, such as optional lazy loading of large datasets, are also planned, as well as community challenges to benchmark algorithms facilitated by `JetNet`.

 # Acknowledgements